plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 People who try Plausible and have a great and valuable experience transitioning from Google Analytics help drive word of mouth and buzz now.
 So be flexible and understand that this is normal and your role may change as you progress.

-I can always get back to doing more marketing if we struggle growing or when we have more dedicated customer support resources in place.
+I can always get back to doing more marketing if we struggle to grow or when we have more dedicated customer support resources in place.

 ## Self-hosted support should be mutual